Québec's aluminium industry

 Processing

 Québec relies on more than 1,734 companies of first, second and third processing of aluminium throughout the province.
-Of the 38,000 jobs that constitute the industry, 80% (29,800) are concentrated on processing.
+Of the close to 40,000 jobs that constitute the industry, about 30,000 are concentrated on processing.

 Equipment suppliers